benzinger-icl/karidf-scripts/README.md

 pup_id/LOG
 ```

+# Detailed instructions on running scripts

+1. Download the script from this Github repository by clicking "Clone or download" and choose Download ZIP.
+This will download a zip file containing all the scripts in the repository and this README file.

+2. Extract the .zip file onto your local computer and move the desired script (ex. download_freesurfer.py) into the folder you will be working from.

+3. Download / create CSV files necessary to run scripts.
+The required csv's are explained in the "Downloading...." sections.

+4. Move the csv file(s) into the same folder as the script.

+5. If you are running a download script, create an empty directory in the same folder as your script and make a note of its name.
+This is the directory where your scan files will be downloaded to.

+6. Go into your command line.
+On Windows you can use a terminal system like MobaXTerm.
+If you're using a Mac you can use Terminal.
+Make sure you are not running the script while logged in as the root user.
+Change directories to the folder your scripts and empty folder are in using the `cd` command.

 # Contact information

 If you have any questions regarding the scripts in this repository, please contact Christine Pulizos at pulizosc@wustl.edu.